Brain-inspired Computational Intelligence via Predictive Coding: Implementations of Predictive Coding

 \paragraph{Associative Memories.} A body of literature has investigated the efficacy of PC networks in memory-related tasks.
 Specifically, this literature studies their capacity to store a dataset and retrieve individual data points when a related cue is presented.
-In practice, this cue is often an incomplete or corrupted version of a stored memory and the task is successfully completed if and only if the correct data point is retrieved.
+In practice, this cue is often an incomplete or corrupted version of a stored memory, and the task is successfully completed if and only if the correct data point is retrieved.
 PC schemes have demonstrated their ability to effectively store and retrieve complex memories, such as images from the COIL and ImageNet datasets \cite{rao1999visionresearch,salvatori2021associative,tang2023recurrent}.
 However, while their retrieval capabilities are robust, their capacity is still limited, and hence not comparable to that of continuous or universal Hopfield networks \cite{millidge2022universal, ramsauer21}.
 This capacity can be improved by implementing a fast and powerful memory writing operation that allows these models to store individual memories without overwriting existing ones.
 Models that incorporate memory writing also tend to facilitate the implementation of a \emph{forget} operation that erases individual memories with little to no impact on overall model performance \cite{yoo2022bayespcn}.
-It is also possible to store memories in the latent variable $\x_L$, by learning a Gaussian mixture prior, whose centers correspond to each of the the individual memories \cite{annabi2022relationship}.
+It is also possible to store memories in the latent variable $\x_L$, by learning a Gaussian mixture prior, whose centers correspond to each of the individual memories \cite{annabi2022relationship}.
 This has also been implemented in the temporal domain, where the goal is to retrieve missing future frames of a video, given initial ones \cite{tang2023recurrent} (as a sort of priming stimulus).
+Note, however, that this class of models does not have the exponential capacity of modern Hopfield networks \cite{ramsauer21,Krotov21}.